 The Projects for Assistance in Transition from Homelessness (PATH) initiatives are linking up with other homeless and housing activities in targeting individuals experiencing serious mental illness and homelessness, resulting in greater self-sufficiency for participants.
 ESG rapid re-housing and prevention programs create housing stability plans with clients with the goal of ensuring housing stability after ESG assistance ends.
+DEHCR will continue to review and expand, when possible, the use of Tenant Based Rental Assistance funding.

-DEHCR supports the Wisconsin Fresh Start program that leads at-risk young people to self-sufficiency.
-This highly successful program, representing a collaborative effort with other state agencies, federal partners, local organizations and the private sector has generated a success rate of over 70%.
+DEHCR administers the Wisconsin Department of Corrections-funded program that leads at-risk young people to self-sufficiency.
+This program, representing a collaborative effort with other state agencies, federal partners, local organizations and the private sector has generated a success rate of over 70%.

-DEHCR and Wisconsin Economic Development Corporation (WEDC) will continue collaborative efforts with WHEDA and USDA-RD to help local communities, particularly in rural areas, be aware of programs available to them and ways to leverage dollars to maximize both the impact of program dollars and the quality of housing and community development.
+DEHCR and Wisconsin Economic Development Corporation (WEDC) will continue collaborative efforts with WHEDA and USDA-RD to help local communities, particularly in rural areas, increase their awareness of available programs and opportunities to leverage dollars to maximize both the impact of program funding and the quality of housing and community development.